RasmusRendal/ai-languagetutor/README.md

 Additionally, `davinci-003` probably shouldn't be used for everything.
 Ideally there should be some sort of test suite, wherein I can experiment with which models to use, and which temperature to run them at.

+The prompts are also way too large.
+Each request costs about 448 tokens for transfering the evaluation.
+Instead, something clever should be done where the client knows what parts of grammar the user is having trouble with, and do some sort of spaced repetition about it.
+Using the AI to adjust the user evaluation really doesn't work in general anyway.